kenchoong/setel2/README.md

 1. Gateway service: Expose Port:7000 to the public
 2. Order MicroService: When Gateway get a request, will `send()` Order using Nestjs Message-Pattern
 3. Order service interact with MongoDB CRUD.
 When successfully create an Order, will `emit()` a message which will trigger Payment Service.
 4. Payment MicroService will get subsribe event from Order Service.
-When done process payment `emit()` a message back to OrderService.
+When done process payment `emit()` a message back to PaymentService.
 5. OrderService receive message from PaymentService then Update `orderStatus` of the Order in db.

 To prove this, this is what you will see in console when call `POST /order`